Miccighel/Readersourcing-2.0-RS_Server/README.md

 still returns the JWT so that RS_Rate, RS_Py, and other API clients can send it through `Authorization`.
 Requests that use this header remain stateless.

+Publication records are shared among readers.
+The API therefore exposes their creation and retrieval, together with the dedicated fetching and refresh operations, but does not expose generic update or deletion routes.

 RS_Server sends a Content Security Policy with every response.
 Browser scripts, styles, and fonts are installed through Yarn and served by the Rails asset pipeline.
 Their direct versions remain declared in `package.json`, while `yarn.lock` records the complete dependency graph.
 The visual dependencies remain within the compatibility lines used by the original